The Harry Gentle Visiting Fellowships at Griffith University

 About Harry Gentle and the Fellowships

 Harry Gentle was a Griffith University alumnus who studied politics and history in the 1980s in the Griffith School of Humanities.
-He left a generous bequest upon his death to support the ongoing study of Australian history to the 1850s.
+He left a generous bequest upon his death to support the ongoing study of Australian history in the colonial era.
 With that support the Harry Gentle Resource Centre at Griffith University is developing a portal of research dedicated to the study of the peoples and lands of Australia, with an initial focus on the area that became Queensland and its borderlands in the nineteenth century.
 We encourage creative approaches to documenting, representing and interpreting that history.

 Our aim is to offer an online portal of interactive resources, research publications, commentaries and research aids to facilitate access to published and unpublished information for this period, an era of important intercultural encounters.
 We seek to document particularly the lives and experiences of those persons, groups and organisations that have not been the subject of historical investigation.
 We acknowledge the diverse people, groups and claims on country that made up the early colonial period, including Indigenous diplomats, resisters, interpreters and guides, convicts and free-born, shipwreck survivors and settlers, religious and military – the whole range of contributors to a new era.